These jars contain my deodorant and toothpaste.

 I am constantly amazed at the health, beauty and household cleaning potions we can cheaply concoct for ourselves from pantry basics.
 If you’re like me, you always have extra virgin coconut oil in stock and its naturally antimicrobial property makes it an excellent base for personal hygiene products.

-After reading Olive on Blonde’s recent adventures in DIY toothpaste and deodorant, and this toothpaste recipe from Food Matters, I got all inspired to do the same.
+After reading Olive on Blonde’s recent adventures in DIY toothpaste and deodorant, and the Food Matters toothpaste recipe, I got all inspired to do the same.
 Making my own deodorant and toothpaste was not too huge a stretch for me, especially considering that I have alternated between coconut oil and olive oil as my face/body moisturiser for the last two years, and I have used my own unsoap for months at a time.

 The deodorant recipe I followed was basically the same as Olive on Blonde’s, and I used lavender essential oil as well as a Peace and Calming blend (both Young Living oils) to scent my creation.